Suizzle/movement-cli-docs/use-cli/cli-genesis.md

 ## Genesis ceremonies

-The `aptos` tool supports bootstrapping new blockchains through what is known as a genesis ceremony.
+The `movement` tool supports bootstrapping new blockchains through what is known as a genesis ceremony.
 The output of the genesis ceremony is the output of move instructions that prepares a blockchain for online operation.
 The input consists of:

 - A set of validators and their configuration
 - The initial set of Move modules, known as a framework
 - A unique `ChainId` (u8) that distinguishes this from other networks
-- For test chains, there also exists an account that manages the minting of AptosCoin
+- For test chains, there also exists an account that manages the minting of MovementCoin

 ## Generating genesis

 - The genesis organizer constructs a `Layout` and distributes it.
-- The genesis organizer prepares the Aptos framework's bytecode and distributes it.
+- The genesis organizer prepares the Movement framework's bytecode and distributes it.
 - Each participant generates their `ValidatorConfiguration` and distributes it.
 - Each participant generates a `genesis.blob` from the resulting contributions.
 - The genesis organizer executes the `genesis.blob` to derive the initial waypoint and distributes it.
-- Each participant begins their `aptos-node`.
-The `aptos-node` verifies upon startup that the `genesis.blob` with the waypoint provided by the genesis organizer.
+- Each participant begins their `movement-node`.
+The `movement-node` verifies upon startup that the `genesis.blob` with the waypoint provided by the genesis organizer.
 - The blockchain will begin consensus after a quorum of stake is available.

-### Prepare aptos-core
+### Prepare movement-core

-The following sections rely on tools from the Aptos source.
-See [Building Aptos From Source](../../../guides/building-from-source.md) for setup.
+The following sections rely on tools from the Movement source.
+See [Building Movement From Source](../../../guides/building-from-source.md) for setup.

 ### The `layout` file

 The layout file contains:

-- `root_key`: an Ed25519 public key for AptosCoin management.
+- `root_key`: an Ed25519 public key for MovementCoin management.
 - `users`: the set of participants
-- `chain_id`: the `ChainId` or a unique integer that distinguishes this deployment from other Aptos networks
+- `chain_id`: the `ChainId` or a unique integer that distinguishes this deployment from other Movement networks

 An example: